-Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
-RS/HIST 170 - Religion in American History or RS 175 - Religions of the Middle East 3 credits ANTH 112 - Cultural Anthropology or POLS 112 - Introduction to International Relations 3 credits Foreign language or HUM 101 - Cultural Traditions 3 credits BIOL 106 - General Biology I 4 credits BHHS 131 - Faith and Spirituality in Human Services or ECON 112 - Statistics I For ECON 112: FNMT 118 or higher placement 3 or 4 credits
+RS/HIST 170 - Religion in American History or RS 175 - Religions of the Middle East 3 credits ANTH 112 - Cultural Anthropology or POLS 112 - Introduction to International Relations 3 credits World language or HUM 101 - Cultural Traditions 3 credits BIOL 106 - General Biology I 4 credits BHHS 131 - Faith and Spirituality in Human Services or ECON 112 - Statistics I For ECON 112: FNMT 118 or higher placement 3 or 4 credits

 Course Number and Name Prerequisites and Corequisites Credits Gen Ed Req.
-RS 152/PHIL 152 - Philosophy of Religion or RS 180 - Asian Religions 3 credits HIST 121 - Global History I or HIST 122 - Global History II 3 credits ENGL 115 - Public Speaking or ENGL 116 - Interpersonal Communication or ENGL 118 - Intercultural Communication For ENGL 115 and ENGL 116: ENGL 101 with may be taken concurrently 3 credits HUM 102 - Cultural Traditions or Foreign Language 3 credits ART 103 - History of Art I or ART 104 - History of Art II: Renaissance to Modern or ADC 221 - History of Architecture and Interiors I or MUS 105 - Music of the Baroque and Classical Eras For ADC 221: ENGL 101 with a grade "C" or better 3 credits
+RS 152/PHIL 152 - Philosophy of Religion or RS 180 - Religions of Asia 3 credits HIST 121 - Global History I or HIST 122 - Global History II 3 credits ENGL 115 - Public Speaking or ENGL 116 - Interpersonal Communication or ENGL 118 - Intercultural Communication For ENGL 115 and ENGL 116: ENGL 101 with may be taken concurrently 3 credits HUM 102 - Cultural Traditions or World language 3 credits ART 103 - History of Art I or ART 104 - History of Art II: Renaissance to Modern or ADC 221 - History of Architecture and Interiors I or MUS 105 - Music of the Baroque and Classical Eras For ADC 221: ENGL 101 with a grade "C" or better 3 credits

 All General Education requirements are met through required courses (as indicated above) except for the Writing Intensive requirement.
 Therefore, in order to graduate, students in this program must choose one course that is designated as Writing Intensive.
-View the courses that fulfill all degree requirements and receive a more detailed explanation of the College's general education requirements to help in your selection.
+View the courses that fulfill all degree requirements and receive a more detailed explanation of the CollegeÕs general education requirements to help in your selection.

-^{} Qualified students are eligible to earn credit by examination for CIS 103.
+Qualified students are eligible to earn credit by examination for CIS 103.